 astropyor whatever remote name you use for the astropy core repository.
 Also, it might be tempting to use the

 git push, but this should not be done, as it might push up some unintended tags.

-If the tests do not pass, you’ll have to fix whatever the problem is.
+In the event there are any issues with the wheel building for the tag (which shouldn’t really happen if it was passing for the release branch), you’ll have to fix whatever the problem is.
 First you will need to back out the release procedure by dropping the commits you made for release and removing the tag you created:

 $ git reset --hard HEAD^^^^ # you could also use the SHA hash of the commit before your first changelog edit $ git tag -d v<version>